ckuly/ckuly/README.md

-# Hi there, I'm **ckul** 👋

-🎯 **Aspiring Full-Stack Developer** | 🌍 Based in **Vilnius, Lithuania**

 ---

 ### About Me
-I'm a developer working to improve my full-stack development skills.
+Full-Stack Developer, Based in **Vilnius, Lithuania** working to improve my full-stack development skills.
 Currently, I'm focused on building web applications using Django and creating front-end designs with HTML and CSS.

 ---